How to get my home ready for inspection

 A running toilet after a flush is a common problem that is easy and inexpensive to repair.
-If your toilet runs, you just run to the hardware store and get a new flange or repair kit.
+If your bathroom runs, you just run to the hardware store and get a new flange or repair kit.

 7. Be sure the appliances are in working order and accessible.

 It’s probably a good idea to clean your refrigerator and oven before the inspection.
-Be sure your dishwasher is empty as the inspector should run a cycle.
+Be sure your dishwasher is empty, as the inspector should run a cycle.
 Same for the washer and dryer.
 He’ll be looking at the furnace and water heater in the basement and the water supply pipe, so make sure there is no clutter blocking the way.

 8. Check all your cabinet doors and drawers.